leoafarias/go-newsapi/README.md

 This library is a GO client you can use to interact with the [NewsAPI v2](https://newsapi.org/docs).
 Here are some examples

 ### TopHeadlines
+This method provides live top and breaking headlines for a country, specific category in a country, single source, or multiple sources.
+You can also search with keywords.
+Articles are sorted by the earliest date published first.

 ```go